leomovskii/essentials/README.md

 5. Other documenting in progress

 # Installing
-Download actual .unitypackage release and import to project dragging to 'Project' Tab or using 'Assets / Import Package / Custom Package' tab.
+Download actual .unitypackage release and import to project dragging to **Project** Tab or using **Assets/Import Package/Custom Package** menu.